gnustep/libs-uikit/README.md

 table/navigation/tab containers, images, colors, fonts, nib loading helpers, and basic device/screen abstractions.

+This is currently a POC which may have significant gaps with the actual UIKit.
+It illustrates that using AppKit to create some of the widgets needed for UIKit is possible.

+## AI Disclosure

+AI was used for some of the concepts of this library.
+Particularly the repetative coding parts.

 ## Contents

 - `Headers/UIKit/` - public headers and the umbrella `UIKit.h` header.